Mitoooooooopo/Ballsdex-Mobile-setup/README.md

 then run ``cd BallsDex-DiscordBot``

 Then ``poetry install`` wait for the dependencies to be installed.
-Once installed Run This ``poetry run python3 -m ballsdex`` this will generate a config.yml then run ``nano config.yml`` to open the file and config the bot following the official guide https://github.com/Ballsdex-Team/BallsDex-DiscordBot/wiki/Installing-Ballsdex#5-configure-the-bot
+Once installed Run This ``poetry run python3 -m ballsdex`` this will generate a config.yml then run ``nano config.yml`` to open the file and config the bot by following the official guide https://github.com/Ballsdex-Team/BallsDex-DiscordBot/wiki/Installing-Ballsdex#5-configure-the-bot

+Now our bot is ready to run Before running the bot, you must tell it about your database.
+Export the BALLSDEXBOT_DB_URL environment variable with the link to Postgres database and user we made earlier:

+``export BALLSDEXBOT_DB_URL=postgres://username:password@localhost:5432/database name``